hunny01/tic-tac-toe/README.md

-TicTacToe Application: Is A Simple And Easy Journal Entry Notebook.
-This Application Runs On Terminal And Is Capable Of:
+TicTacToe Application: This Is A Fun Game Which Runs On Terminal:
 * Can Be Played By 2 Users (No Computer)
 * Takes Input From Users From 1-9